Daegu International Airport: Korean War

 In May 1951, the 930th Engineer Aviation Group began repair work on the PSP runway and commenced construction of a 9000 ft concrete runway.

 Postwar

-Passenger facilities
+Terminal

-The relatively small passenger terminal boasts a comfortable environment through its adoption of traditional design elements symbolizing Ouga (The song of five friend: water, rock, pine, bamboo, and moon; by Yun Seon Do), and its crane-like structure.

-The parking lot can accommodate about 1,097 cars and has a fully automated parking system; it opens from 6 am to 10 pm.
+Daegu Airport consists of 2 separate terminals: Domestic Terminal and International Terminal.
+The relatively small passenger terminal (International Terminal) boasts a comfortable environment through its adoption of traditional design elements symbolizing Ouga (The song of five friends: water, rock, pine, bamboo, and moon; by Yun Son-Do), and its crane-like structure.
+The parking lot can accommodate about 1,097 cars and has a fully automated parking system; it is open from 6 am to 10 pm.